jordicampstriay/thesis-code-repository/README.md

-# Empirical Framework: How Funding Conditions Transmit to Credit Spreads
+# Empirical Analysis: How Funding Conditions Transmit to Credit Spreads

 **Author:** Jordi Camps Triay

 ## Overview

 This repository contains the data, code, and outputs for the empirical analysis of how US funding market conditions transmit to corporate credit spreads.
-The analysis uses Granger causality with HAC-robust inference.

 ## Repository Structure